Will Frazer: Teaching career

 Frazer started teaching mathematics at Buchholz High School in spring 1997.
 He initially inquired about teaching a finance course at Buchholz's finance academy, but there were none available, so Buchholz offered Frazer a math course instead.
 He founded the Buchholz math team in 1998, and under his leadership, the math team achieved success in state and national competitions.
 From 2007 to 2016, the team won ten consecutive Mu Alpha Theta national championships, then six of the next seven.

 In 2022, this success drew national media coverage.
 The Wall Street Journal described the team as "America's greatest math team" and a “dynasty built by one teacher.”
 Frazer appeared on Fox & Friends to discuss the team's achievements.
 The Florida Department of Education recognized the Buchholz math program as a model for other schools.
 Several Florida senators met with Frazer to discuss how the state could reproduce his success.

 The following year, Frazer said he would leave Buchholz to open an independent academic institution in Gainesville that would focus on competitive academics.
 The Frazer School opened in August 2024.
 It won the 2025 PhysicsBowl World Championship and won the 2025 Mu Alpha Theta national championship.
+They won the Mu Alpha Theta national championship again in 2026.